 Contretemps and Chalemie

-Performances (national and international) and classes in baroque dance.
+Performances (national and international) and classes in baroque and renaissance dance.

 The Covent Garden Minuet Company